-Agriculture is an important economic engine in Brazil, guaranteeing the livelihoods and food security of millions of people.
+Agriculture is an important economic engine in Brazil, guaranteeing local livelihoods and supporting global food security.
 In the Cerrado, Brazil’s latest agricultural frontier, rapid agricultural development has come at a cost, with increasing conversion of native vegetation and the loss of invaluable ecosystems.
-The Soft Commodities Forum finds solutions that reconcile economic development with environmental protection by increasing soy supply chain transparency and collectively investing in initiatives that support growers producing soy in a sustainable and profitable way.
+According to a study by Agrosatélite, 6.67 million hectares of land have been cleared in the Cerrado biome between 2014 and 2021 and, as of the 2021 crop year, 884,000 of those hectares produce soy.

 The SCF picks up the task of bridging global goals with local realities in the Cerrado.
 Characterized as a savannah, the Cerrado is, in fact, a complex mosaic of savannahs, grasslands and forests.
 Its preservation is key for the important quantities of carbon it stocks, the biodiversity and watersheds it hosts, as well as for the indigenous communities whose livelihoods depend on it.
 However, over half the Cerrado has already been converted for food production.
 To meet global food security demands, commodity production must be decoupled from land clearing and shifted toward converted areas.
 Investment in successful financial incentives can reduce the opportunity cost of deforestation and conversion and contribute to the emergence of nature-positive landscapes.